-Margee Kerr, a sociologist and author of Scream: Chilling Adventures In The Science of Fear, says that kids are so freaked out by ghosts because they have the same fear triggers as you, but on speed.
+According to Margee Kerr, a sociologist and author of Scream: Chilling Adventures In The Science of Fear, kids have the same fear triggers as adults, but turned up to 11.
 “Their imaginations can be really powerful and get the best of them,” she says.
 “They can’t make rational arguments yet, so that lack of ability to make sense of things can contribute to monster stories becoming really scary — because they can’t figure out what’s real.”
-Fortunately, there are a few things you can do besides teach them what to do when they encounter a real nasty Non-Terminal Repeating Phantasm, or a Class 5 Full-Roaming Vapor.
+Fortunately, there are a few things you can do besides handing them a proton pack and wishing them good luck.

 The first thing you absolutely should not do when your kid starts freaking out about ghosts is tell them they’re not real.
 “The worst thing to tell a kid is ‘Don’t be scared,’ ” says Kerr.
 “You’re basically telling a kid that their experience is wrong, and that can lead to all kinds of pathology down the road.”
 Let them believe in ghosts — like Santa or the Easter Bunny — until they reach the age when they call bullshit.
 “Or, they can decide they do believe in ghosts,” she says.
 If it’s the latter, they can always have a lucrative career on basic cable.

 Stay on Topic

 Much like talking about where babies come from, talking about where ghosts come from can open up a whole containment unit of issues.
 “If your kid all of a sudden starts asking about ghosts and what happens when we die, stay consistent in whatever the child’s worldview is,” says Kerr.
 “If the family has never engaged in those religious ideas before, go more into imaginative play realm.”
 That means you have 2 options: Tell them to go ask their Sunday school teacher, or just tell them that ghosts spend their lives in a weird realm where they can see but never taste ice cream, all because they didn’t listen to their parents.

 You Can’t Cheat (The Conversation About) Death